We'll Help You Find the Best Professional Liability Insurance in Minutes

 Not covered

-Lawsuits are pretty common in nearly every professional industry, and finding the right liability coverage starts with understanding the two distinct types of policies available.
+Lawsuits are common in most professional industries, and finding the right liability coverage starts with understanding the two distinct types of policies available.

 • An occurrence policy covers any incident that takes place during the coverage period, even if the actual lawsuit is filed after the policy expiration.
-This type of policy provides more comprehensive coverage and is higher priced.
+This type of policy provides more comprehensive coverage and is often more expensive.

-An independent insurance agent can help answer any questions you may have about liability needs, coverage, and specifics, and can help steer you toward the right protection for your profession.
+An independent insurance agent can help answer any questions you may have about your liability needs, coverage, and other specifics and can help steer you toward the right protection for your profession.

 What Does Professional Liability Insurance NOT Cover?

-It’s important to remember that professional liability insurance doesn’t cover everything.
-For example, it won’t help your business with these kinds of claims.
+Remember that professional liability insurance doesn’t cover everything.
+It won’t help your business with these kinds of claims:

-• Bodily injury or property damage: You’ll want to get a general liability insurance policy to help cover your costs if someone is injured on your business premises or if you damage another's property.
+• Bodily injury or property damage: You’ll want to get a general liability insurance policy to help cover your costs if someone gets injured on your business premises or if you damage another's property and the incidents are unrelated to professional activities.
+Professional liability will cover these incidents only if they result from faulty professional advice or services.

-• Work-related injuries or illnesses: If your employees get hurt or sick from their job, you’ll need workers’ compensation insurance to help them recover and return to work.
+• Work-related injuries or illnesses: If your employees get hurt or sick due to their job, you’ll need workers’ compensation insurance to help them recover and return to work.

-• Data breach: You’ll need cyber liability insurance if your business handles any sort of confidential or sensitive transactions with clients including personal or info, financial info like email addresses, passwords, banking account info, etc.
+• Data breach: You’ll need cyber liability insurance if your business handles confidential or sensitive client transactions, including personal information like email addresses and passwords or financial records like banking account info, etc.

 How Much Professional Liability Insurance Do I Need?

 The best way to determine the amount of professional liability coverage your business needs is to speak with an independent insurance agent.
-Together they'll get to know you and your business and help determine what's right for you.
-They'll look for coverage gaps between your needs and your employers, look at the services you provide and discover what's right for you.
-In general, these are the biggest factors in determining your full coverage needs.
+Together with you, they'll get to know your business needs and help determine what's right for you.
+But in general, there are a few commonly big factors in determining your coverage needs.

 Professional Liability Coverages.

-Number of employees: Sole proprietorship?
-Large business?
+• Number of employees: Do you run a sole proprietorship?
+Have a larger business?
 The more employees, the larger the possibility for mistakes and lawsuits and the more coverage you'll need.

-Services provided: Different services come with different risks.
-Teachers.
-Architects.
-Police officers.
-With each comes their own perceived risk and need for more coverage.
+• Services provided: Different services come with different risks.
+Each profession has its own risk level and needs for a certain amount of coverage.

 How Much Does Professional Liability Insurance Cost?

-When it comes to insurance, the pricing system is pretty simple to predict: the more risk involved, the higher the insurance premiums.
-For example, a policy for a neurosurgeon or anesthesiologist will be more costly than a professional liability policy for, say, an independent insurance agent.
+When it comes to insurance, the pricing system is generally very simple.
+The more risk involved, the higher the insurance premiums must be.
+A policy for a neurosurgeon or anesthesiologist will be more expensive than a policy for, say, an independent insurance agent.

-To get exact pricing specific to your profession, speak with your local independent insurance agent.
-They'll be able to help you find the proper coverage and cost.
+To get exact pricing specific to your profession, speak with a local independent insurance agent.
+They'll be able to help you find the proper blend of coverage and cost.

-Whatever you need, your agent has your back.
-With a brief intro into the terms, discounts, and process of your professional liability insurance, you know the kinds of questions to be asking.
-Your agent will ask you all about your line of work, its risks and your goals, and will help find the perfect blend of coverage at the right cost for you.
+Whatever you need, your independent insurance agent has got you covered.
+With a brief intro into the terms, discounts, and process of your professional liability insurance, you now know the kinds of questions to be asking.
+Your agent will ask you all about your line of work, its risks, and your goals, and will help find the perfect blend of coverage and cost for you.

 Best Professional Liability Insurance Companies